YA2O/telemetry/README.md

 ## To do

-* dockerize it!
+* Fix the environment variable handling.
+I don't like the current hard-coded solution.
-* make it configurable to divide the CPU values in more or less divisions than the actual 10.
+* Make it configurable to divide the CPU values in more or less divisions than the actual 10.
-* add tests.
+* Add tests.
 ScalaCheck generators...
-* create a simulator that can generate randomized inputs and query our server.
+* Create a simulator that can generate randomized inputs and query our server.
-* add more categories in telemetry messages, e.g.info about OS, hardware, etc. to get better understanding for the correlations between categories and high CPU usage.
+* Add more categories in telemetry messages, e.g.info about OS, hardware, etc. to get better understanding for the correlations between categories and high CPU usage.
-* persistence of reports for later usage, or maybe for aggregating a "bigger" report (on a longer period), that would be generated e.g. once a day.
+* Persistence of reports for later usage, or maybe for aggregating a "bigger" report (on a longer period), that would be generated e.g. once a day.
 I am not sure which Database to use here, and we would need to investigate the usual tradeoffs for combining scaling, consistency and availibilty.
 Another point is that we are bounded to choose a database that we can integrate nicely with fs2.
 At first sight, I'd say that eventual consistency is good enough, and Cassandra would be a nice match.
 We could have a look at Riak and CouchDB too, in case there exists a driver/connector for fs2.
-* if we need a "bigger" aggregated report on a longer period, we could:
+* If we need a "bigger" aggregated report on a longer period, we could:
   1. do as stated above, and persist small reports that we then create the big report from.
   2. have a second consumer on the same topic.
   3. be recursive: our consumer would send events containing the small reports data to a new topic, and then